firecracker-microvm/firecracker-containerd/docs/quickstart.md

    on [this page](https://wiki.debian.org/Cloud/AmazonEC2Image/Buster).
    If you need help launching an EC2 instance, see the [EC2 getting started guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html).
-3. Run the script below to download and install all the required components.
+3. Run the script below to download and install all the required dependencies on a debian based instance.
+   Alternate steps for rpm based instance is provided as well.
 This script expects to be run from your `$HOME` directory.

 ```bash
 #!/bin/bash